matlab-actions/run-tests/README.md

 ## View Test and Coverage Results

-With a MATLAB Test license, you can view test results and code coverage metrics for your source code in the GitHub job summary.
+With a MATLAB Test license, you can view test results and code coverage metrics for your source code in the GitHub job summary when the `generate-summary` input is `true`.

 <img width="2011" height="2001" alt="Workflow run summary page showing four passed tests from a single test file.
 The MATLAB Code Coverage table displays the collected code coverage metrics for the source code.
 In the All tests table, the expanded row displays a table of test results for the test file." src="https://github.com/user-attachments/assets/128f4caf-157f-44e1-8347-91b907d9b64b" />